Facial recognition used to identify Lafayette Square protester accused of assault

 The use of facial recognition to identify protesters and the secrecy surrounding NCRFRILS has troubled activists and privacy advocates, who said it could have a chilling effect on First Amendment rights and leave defendants unable to challenge a match since its use is not disclosed in the vast majority of cases.

-Kade Crockford, an American Civil Liberties Union expert on facial recognition, said the lack of public disclosure about NCRFRILS is typical of how authorities have deployed facial recognition technology across the country — and that’s a problem especially since research has shown the systems are more prone to error in identifying minorities.
+Kade Crockford, an American Civil Liberties Union expert on facial recognition, said the lack of public disclosure about NCRFRILS is typical of how authorities have deployed facial recognition technology across the country — and that’s a problem, especially because research has shown the systems are more prone to error in identifying minorities.

-A landmark federal study last year found facial recognition algorithms, including the one used by NCRFRILS, were fairly accurate in identifying White men, but misidentify Black and Asian faces at rates of up to 100 times as often.
+A landmark federal study last year found facial recognition algorithms, including the one used by NCRFRILS, were fairly accurate in identifying White men but misidentify Black and Asian faces at rates of up to 100 times as often.
 The study also found issues with the identification of women.

-“That is not a sustainable way to integrate new technologies into the policing architecture in the United States and it’s going to result again and again and again in civil rights violations,” Crockford said of the lack of disclosure.
+“That is not a sustainable way to integrate new technologies into the policing architecture in the United States, and it’s going to result again and again and again in civil rights violations,” Crockford said of the lack of disclosure.

 But law enforcement defends NCRFRILS, which is a pilot program of the Metropolitan Washington Council of Governments (MWCOG) that began in 2017 and ramped up in late 2018.
 A spokesman said the council has never publicly announced the program because it is still in a test phase.
 It is funded through December.